 4. Watermelon Feta Blueberry Salad

 Hey, kale?
-Take a seat for a second buddy, because this Memorial Day needs a refreshing salad in the red, white, and blue uniform.
+Take a seat for a second buddy, because this 4th of July needs a refreshing salad in the red, white, and blue uniform.
 Watermelon salad with feta and blueberries, come on down!

 - 1 Seedless Watermelon